k4kpk/k4kpk.github.io/sota-guides/Rocky Mountain (W4G_NG-011).md

 NOTE: **Do not follow Google cell phone map through Helen!**

 * **Duration**: 1:45
-* **Google Maps** URL from I-285 at 33.91819, -84.33747: http://goo.gl/maps/u85WX
+* **Google Maps** URL from Atlanta (33.91998, -84.33898): http://goo.gl/maps/u85WX
 * **Seasonal/Limited Access**: All seasons; all weather.
 * **Directions**:
    * GA-400 N and go 47.
    * At GA-400 end, go straight on GA-115 and go 4.8
    * R on GA-115 and go 11.5
    * L on Tesnatee Gap Valley Rd.
 There's a left turn lane.
 Go 2.8.
    * Go straight onto McAfee Rd.
 (Tesnatee turns left.)
 Go 0.2
    * L on US-129 and go 0.8
    * R on GA-75-Alt and go 8.1
    * L on GA-75 and go 7.9
    * Park in the big lot on the right at Unicoi Gap.
 The gap is marked with a roadside sign.
    * There are no dirt roads involved in getting there.
 High ground clearance vehicle is NOT required.
 * **Food**
     * Last McDonalds: GA-53, Dawsonville
     * Penultimate McDonalds: